 Captain America: Civil War is sometimes known as Avengers 2.5 because of the size of the cast.
 Civil War introduces us to T’Challa/Black Panther and Peter Parker/Spider-Man.
 This film also includes the creation of the Sokovia Accords which will impact future films.

 My Take: Civil War is a great film, but it’s hard to watch the internal destruction of the Avengers.
 It’s an absolute must watch, though.
 That’s especially true before going into Black Panther and Infinity War.

 Doctor Strange gives us the origin story of Dr. Stephen Strange.
 We’re also introduced to another Infinity Stone, the Time Stone.
 This is the fifth of six Infinity Stones, with only the Soul Stone left to uncover.
 Thor appears in a mid-credit scene.

-My Take: For now it can serve as a stand-alone film, but Doctor Strange does appear in Infinity War, and it can be assumed that the Time Stone will be of importance in that film.
+My Take: For now it can serve as a stand-alone film, but Doctor Strange does appear in Infinity War, and the Time Stone is important in that film.

 Guardians of the Galaxy Vol. 2

 Guardians of the Galaxy Vol. 2 introduces Mantis, who will be appearing in Infinity War.
 There’s also a fair amount of discussion about Thanos.
 A mid-credits scene teases the introduction of Adam Warlock, who could have a huge impact on future films.

 My Take: Vol. 2 is a great film.
 A must watch for fans of the first film and before watching Infinity War.
 It’s definitely helpful to have watched the first Guardians before diving into this one.